akulagrawal/Assembler-Linker-Loader/README.md

 ## Sample Codes

-The repo contains Sample Codes for testing purpose in .txt fil format
+The repo contains Sample Codes for testing purpose in .txt file format

 # Instruction format

 Documentation is provided in .pdf format with all required syntax for writing the code and further details of implementation.

+(127.0.0.1)